 The area of Minneriya is pretty scenic: the first half an hour we were passing through the forest, then it all opened up.
 There is a water reservoir at the center of the park where the elephants like to meet.
 I have seen many of them, more than I could count.

-– Although you are seeing wildlife, you can’t expect to be all left alone – all jeeps are trying to stay near the elephants, so all visitors’ kind of stay concentrated in one area.
-However, this park is much calmer that crowded Yala, the largest park of Sri Lanka.
+– Although you see wildlife, you can’t expect to be all left alone – all jeeps are trying to stay near the elephants, so all visitors’ kind of stay concentrated in one area.
+However, this park is much calmer that the crowded Yala, the largest park of Sri Lanka.

 – Although one gets pretty close to the animals, it is good to bring decent camera equipment.
 The mobile phone is not enough to make a great close up, so pack DSLR or mirrorless camera and especially a zoom lens.